Festival 2025

 Nearly all programs include post-film conversations with attending filmmakers.
 Don’t miss these special moments of insight and community!

-• Wing Luke Museum @ 719 S. King Street Seattle, WA 98104
+Wing Luke Museum @ 719 S. King Street Seattle, WA 98104

-Getting There: The Wing Luke Museum is located in the heart of Seattle’s Chinatown-International District.
+Getting There: Wing Luke is located in the heart of Seattle’s Chinatown-International District.
 The entrance to the museum faces South King Street on the corner of South King Street and 8th Avenue.
 There are 30-minute loading zones on King Street and 8th Street.

 • Public Transit: Served by multiple bus routes and a short walk from the International District/Chinatown light rail station.